Yeonsinnae station

 The station is located on the one-way Eungam Loop of Line 6, and therefore the trains from the Line 6 Yeonsinnae station only run in the direction of Bonghwasan station.

 Platform 3 is an island-style platform with two front and one front.
 Platform 6 is an open-line platform with one front-side platforms.
 Screen doors are installed at both stations.
 There are seven exits.

+Effective December 28, 2024, the platforms for the GTX-A higher speed commuter rail line began operation.